Healthdirect Free Australian health advice you can count on.

 • confused and stressed

-• ashamed that it’s happening to you
+• ashamed or embarrassed that it's happening to you

 Remember, you have a right to feel safe and be treated with fairness and respect.
 Find out more about your rights on the Australian Human Rights Commission website.